Whilst enrolling your child(ren) you will also be asked to sign the Admission policy, which states the following:

 on condition that the child takes complimentary lessons English via "extra English", with a maximum of 2 x 45 minutes weekly during the school day

-or, in case that is not sufficient, the child might benefit from extra lessons Dutch outside school hours during CCA (Co-curricular activities offered by the school).
+or, in case that is not sufficient, the child might benefit from extra lessons English outside school hours during CCA (Co-curricular activities offered by the school).
 This will be offered free of charge on the advice of the school (with a maximum duration of one school year).
-In case the parents are deciding independently from the advice given by Holland International School to follow "Extra English" lessons, the parents will bear the costs.
+In case the parents decide independently from the advice given by Holland International School to follow "Extra English" lessons, the parents will bear the costs.

-where the child's standard of comprehension of the Dutch and/or English language is considered inadequate by the school and where such inadequacy would put the child at a disadvantage if he pursues his education in the school;
+where the child's standard of comprehension of the Dutch (for the Dutch stream) or English (for the English stream) language is considered inadequate by the school and where such inadequacy would put the child at a disadvantage if he pursues his education in the school;

-where the child's ability to learn or absorb knowledge through a Dutch/British educational system is considered limited;
+where the child's ability to learn or absorb knowledge through a Dutch/English educational system is considered limited;

 for any other reason.

 9.1.
-The admission is formally effective and school fee applies after sending in the completed (incl. signature) admission form, which includes the 'Student Contract' and 'Advisory Note' as well.
+The admission is formally effective, and the school fee applies after sending in the completed (incl. signature) admission form, which includes the 'Student Contract' and 'Advisory Note' as well.